mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 {{<img src="footer.png" alt="TODO" maxWidth="800px" hasBorder="true">}}

 This is just a first pass.
-I'd still like to hire a professional designer to iterate on this.
+I'm going to hire a professional designer to [iterate on this](https://docs.google.com/document/d/1dypa3pwaTbzdOJzGrcYiiERuYSJ9GMrqxh80D-t_NKk/edit?usp=sharing).
+If you have recommendations, [let me know](/about).

 ## Adding a European distributor